computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 Not so much a software development company, blogger Venkatesh Rao's consulting practice looks at large and small organizations as refactorable spaces.
-Most software consultancies typically avoid subjects that are traditionally the domain of management consulting companies like McKinsey and Bain.
-But in the future, more and more enterprises will probably want more than just deliverables, they'll also want organizational transformations and comparative best practices.
+Most software consultancies typically avoid issues that are traditionally the domain of management consulting companies.
+But in the future, more and more enterprises will probably want organizational transformations and comparative best practices along with their software deliverables.
 Pivotal's landing page already talks about "adopting the Silicon Valley state of mind".
-It'll be interesting to see which software consultancy will be the first to reach the dizzying multinational heights of McKinsey.
+It'll be interesting to see which software consultancy will be the first to reach the dizzying multinational heights of McKinsey or Bain.